Chances are, if you’re visiting the Philippines, you’re going to visit their largest island. Here are all the coolest things to do in Luzon!

 A lot of the hikes in Sagada are not for the faint of heart and many require a local guide.
 Be sure to do your research before your trip to make sure you know which hikes are best for you and your fitness abilities.
 Check out this guide from Our Awesome Planet for all you’ll need to know before planning your trip to Sagada.
 Sagada is one of the best places to see in the Philippines if you’re looking for an adventure and a different experience.

-When planning your trip to the Philippines think twice before skipping straight to the idyllic islands of Palawan or Cebu (which are totally worth it!), be sure to consider the road less traveled in Luzon.
+When planning your trip to the Philippines think twice before skipping straight to the idyllic islands of Palawan or Cebu!
+With so many beautiful things to do in Luzon in terms of road trip destinations, food, and activities, you don’t want to miss it!

 Check out our vlogs from our trip here!

-Liked this post on some of the best places to see in the Philippines?
+Liked this post on some of the best places to see in the Philippines and best things to do in Luzon?
 Share the love by pinning it below on Pinterest!